This is a guest post by RealtimeBoard.

 - Ask each participant to describe their observations and place the sticky note on a whiteboard – it should be the area that best matches the participant’s feeling, making them glad, sad or mad.

 - Observations should be grouped by similarity.
-Voting takes place to determine which ones have the most value.
+Voting takes place to determine which ones have the most impact.

-- Discuss the highest voted topics with the team: the conversation must be driven towards determining actions for the next sprint.
+- Discuss the highest voted topics with the team: the conversation should generate ideas and improvements for the next sprint.

 - The exercise can continue until the time is up, or all the important topics are highlighted.

-What it can help with: To define the vision for the team and identify any problems along the way
+Define the vision for the team and identify any problems along the way.

 How to use it: